-My admiration is boundless when it comes to the wartime nursing sisters who bravely carried out their grim duties – so it was an honour to interview 98-year-old Jessie Middleton of Abbotsford, British Columbia.
+My admiration is boundless when it comes to the Canadian nurses who bravely carried out their grim duties in wartime – so it was an honour to interview Jessie Middleton of Abbotsford, British Columbia.

-I was especially keen to meet Jessie because my Wartime Wednesdays column has not paid enough attention to nurses – our Canadian women in uniform who were the next best thing to angels.
+I was especially keen to meet Jessie because my column has not paid enough attention to nurses – our Canadian women in uniform who were the next best thing to angels.

 History of Military Nursing